Sudden death in young people: Heart problems often blamed

 Some specific causes of sudden cardiac death in young people include:

-Hypertrophic cardiomyopathy, while usually not fatal in most people, is the most common cause of heart-related sudden death in people under 30.
-It's the most common cause of sudden death in athletes.
+Hypertrophic cardiomyopathy, although not usually fatal, is the most common cause of heart-related sudden death in people under 30.
+It's the most common identifiable cause of sudden death in athletes.
 HCM often goes undetected.

-In some cases, your heart's rhythm may be so erratic that it can cause sudden death.
+Long QT syndrome.
+This inherited heart rhythm disorder can cause fast, chaotic heartbeats, often leading to fainting.
 Young people with long QT syndrome have an increased risk of sudden death.

-Other causes of sudden cardiac death in young people include structural abnormalities of the heart, such as unrecognized congenital heart disease and heart muscle abnormalities.
+Other causes of sudden cardiac death in young people include structural abnormalities of the heart, such as undetected heart disease that was present at birth (congenital) and heart muscle abnormalities.

 Other causes include inflammation of the heart muscle, which can be caused by viruses and other illnesses.
-In addition to long QT syndrome, other abnormalities of the heart's electrical system, such as Brugada syndrome, can cause sudden death.
+Besides long QT syndrome, other abnormalities of the heart's electrical system, such as Brugada syndrome, can cause sudden death.

-Another rare cause of sudden cardiac death that can occur in anyone, though it's usually heard about in young people who play sports, is called commotio cordis.
-It occurs as the result of a blunt blow to the chest, such as being hit by a baseball or hockey puck, at just the right time.
+Commotio cordis, another rare cause of sudden cardiac death that can occur in anyone, occurs as the result of a blunt blow to the chest, such as being hit by a hockey puck or another player.
 The blow to the chest can trigger ventricular fibrillation if the blow strikes at exactly the wrong time in the heart's electrical cycle.

 Are there symptoms or red flags parents, coaches and others should be on the lookout for that signal a young person is at high risk of sudden cardiac death?

-Many times these deaths occur with no warning, but symptoms to watch for include:
+Many times these deaths occur with no warning, indications to watch for include:

 - Unexplained fainting (syncope).
-Sudden and unexplained fainting that occurs during physical activity could be a sign that there's a problem with your heart.
+If this occurs during physical activity, it could be a sign that there's a problem with your heart.

 - Family history of sudden cardiac death.
 The other major warning sign is a family history of unexplained deaths before the age of 50.
-This obviously isn't a physical symptom like fainting, but deaths like this in your family should prompt you to pay close attention and perhaps talk with your doctor about screening options.
+If this has occurred in your family, talk with your doctor about screening options.

-Shortness of breath or chest pain may also be a sign that you're at risk of sudden cardiac death, but these aren't common and may be a sign of other health problems in young people, such as asthma.
+Shortness of breath or chest pain could indicate that you're at risk of sudden cardiac death.
+They could also indicate other health problems in young people, such as asthma.